 Irene experiences an indescribable freedom when she sculpts.
-She has no preconceived idea as to what the sculpture will be, what it will look like.
-It is this freedom that provides her motivation to continue.
-Focusing on the abstract allows her creativity to find its own end.
+It is this freedom that provides her motivation.
+Focusing on the abstract also ensures that the freedom continues.

-Irene sculpts in soapstone and alabaster and develops her sculptures slowly to allow the material to direct her hands and reveal its form over time.
-Her style is to create sculptures that are simple, diverse, and organic in nature.
-People use their own imagination to experience the sculpture on a personal level.
-One of my many admirers was holding one of my smaller works and said it brought them a sense of peace.
+Her style is to create sculptures that are simple, diverse and organic in nature.
+People use their imagination to experience the sculpture on a personal level.

-Overall, Irene would like others to appreciate stone as a medium, sculpture as an art form and abstract as an open-ended way of having new perspectives, whatever that may be for them.
+Overall, Irene would like others to appreciate stone as a medium, sculpture as an art form and abstract as an open-ended way of having new perspectives, whatever that may be.

 “I am constantly feeling the curves and lines I am creating.”

 Irene’s sculpture plays a very important part in her life.
 She always needed to express her artistic feelings.
 For many years, she had searched to find the right medium for 3 dimensional work.
 From the very first time she places her hands on stone to sculpt, she was captivated.
 The freedom that comes with creating what she feels is enlightening and a perfect outlet for her creativity.

 Though Irene sculpted exclusively by hand for many years, she now includes the use of power tools.
 This enables her to expand the type of stone sculpted and thereby create more interesting sculptures.
 She continuously experiences other media to expand her creativity base.

 Irene Sirko has a clear and consistent artistic voice expressed in her stone sculpture.
 Her work may be observed from all sides with equal pleasure.
 To date, she has worked most of the pieces by hand.